intellimath/pyaxon/README.rst

 1. Some errors with processing of comment lines are fixed.
 2. It's possible now to use "d"/"D" suffix instead of "$" to indicate decimal values.
+3. Fix problem with mixing of tabs ('\t') with other spacing characters.

 **0.5.8**